 Travelling is a wonderful experience and we would never deny that.
 Having said that, the issue of modern day travel and the negative impact it has on the environment is an issue that cannot be ignored.
 Increased levels of pollution and the general abuse of our surroundings have done lots to damage the environment, but as digital nomads, we need to take responsibility for our part in this; our carbon footprint is huge because of all the air travel we do.
-Knowing that this is going on, it is right and fair that we, as the digital nomad community, do all we can to minimise the impact our lifestyles have on places we choose to stay.
+Knowing that this is going on, it is right and fair that we, as the digital nomad community, do all we can to become responsible nomads

 One thing that is a huge problem is litter, especially plastic litter.
 We caught up with our fellow Triber Karol who had this to say…